ghomasHudson/Durham-Timetable-Exporter/README.md

 <li>And more...</li>
 </ul>

-Currently as a google chrome extension and aiming to support safari.
+Currently packaged as a google chrome extension but the main file is durTimetable.js which manipulates HTML of the timetable page.